aziezahmed/kodi-remote/README.md

 # kodi-remote
-A web interface remote for kodo
+A web interface remote for kodi